 During the acquisition phase, the impedance of the analog input IN can be modeled as a parallel combination of capacitor C1 and the network formed by the series connection of R1 and C2.
 C1 is primarily the pin capacitance.
 R1 is typically 168 Ω and is a lumped component made up of some serial resistors and the on resistance of the switches.
 C2 is typically 60 pF and is mainly the ADC sampling capacitor.
-During the conversion phase, when the switches are opened, the input impedance is limited to C1.
-R1 and C2 make a 1-pole low-pass filter that reduces undesirable aliasing effects and limits the noise.
+During the conversion phase, where the switches are opened, the input impedance is limited to C1.
+R1 and C2 make a 1-pole low-pass filter that reduces undesirable aliasing effect and limits the noise.

-When the source impedance of the driving circuit is low, the AD7653 can be driven directly.
-Large source impedances will significantly affect the ac performance, especially total harmonic distortion.
+When the source impedance of the driving circuit is low, the AD7667 can be driven directly.
+Large source impedances significantly affect the ac performance, especially total harmonic distortion (THD).
+The maximum source impedance depends on the amount of THD that can be tolerated.
+The THD degrades as a function of the source impedance and the maximum input frequency, as shown in Figure 29.